 #6: Messages from credit agencies

 This is the surest sign of an SSN theft.
-If your credit company calls you about an issue, someone has probably opened another credit line with your SSN through a hack.
+If your credit company calls you about an issue, someone may have opened another credit line with your SSN.

 #7: A fraudulent tax return